lbussy/brew-bubbles/docs/assembly/index.rst

 The pcb_ directory in the repository_ contains the Eagle files for the printed circuit board shield supporting Brew Bubbles.
 The shield provides the necessary component connections and circuitry for the ESP8266 controller used in this project.
 It is nearly identical in size to the Wemos D1 mini we use, providing a very compact and lightweight footprint.
 A sub-directory also contains Gerber files for people who need those.

 Everyone likes to save a dollar, including me.
-There used to be other recommendations for PCB manufacturers, but quality, responsiveness and dependability have forced me to limit my recommendations to OSH Park.
+There used to be other recommendations for PCB manufacturers, but quality, responsiveness, and dependability have forced me to limit my recommendations to OSH Park.
 You can buy three boards for $5.70 (plus shipping) at this link_.

 Displayed below is a view of the top of the printed circuit board, as rendered by OSH Park.